Maryam993/NewCounterApp/Test/ReadmeTest.md

 using describe and test function to test the increment button as a unit of code

 render App
-declaring a constant for the first button and reffrering to "myButton" from App declaring the constant counter and passing the value of counter
+declaring a constant for the first button and referring to "myButton" from App declaring the constant counter and passing the value of counter

 using "parseInt" as we are returning a number